Every moment is an organizing opportunity, every person a potential activist, every minute a chance to change the world.

 By securing your privacy, you can keep your personal profile and "wall" private.

-Twitter provides a way to instantly share short statements... ideas, events, opinions and more, to people who "follow you" as well as a wider audience.
+Twitter provides a way to instantly share short statements, ideas, events, opinions and more with people who "follow you" as well as a wider audience.
 By using #hashtags, Twitter can easily relate tweets across the whole platform, regardless of whom they came from.

 Twitter Privacy and Security

 Twitter has privacy and security settings you should edit as well.
 Find out more at https://support.twitter.com/articles/20169886